SOS598-RDM/assignment_submission_workflow/README.md

 ## push files to your GitHub repository

 When we are ready to PUSH the files and all associated changes we have made to our project to GitHub, we do that with a PUSH.
-After you have performed a successfull commit, use the PUSH button in the top-center menu of GitKraken to PUSH the directory contents to your repository on GitHub.
+After you have performed a successful commit, use the PUSH button in the top-center menu of GitKraken to PUSH the directory contents to your repository on GitHub.

 **Push to GitHub in GitKraken**
 ![push](figures/gitkraken_push.png)